 In many cases, players will c-bet the flop with a hand like AQ that’s completely missed the board and then check/fold the turn when another bad card for them comes.

 For example, on a board of 8♠7♥4♥, your opponent may decide to c-bet the flop with their AK or AQ.
-When the 5♣ rolls off on the turn, most players will simply check to you and then fold.
+When the 5♣ rolls off on the turn, most players will check to you and then fold.

 In such situations, your turn bet size does not even need to be that big to get your opponent to fold, which is another great advantage of a float.